jayantsolanki/NYTimes-Twitter-Data-Aggregation-Big-Data-Analysis-and-Visualisation/README.md

 ### Building a Big-Data production using the power of Python and Hadoop
-* We performed Data Aggregation, Big Data Analysis and Visualization which involves data aggregation from API exposed by NYTimes website, then we applied classical big data analytic method of MapReduce to the unstructured data collected, usually text corpuses to build a visualised data product showing the trend words in the searched topic from NYTimes
+* We performed Data Aggregation, Big Data Analysis and Visualization which involves data aggregation from API exposed by NYTimes website, then we applied classical big data analytic method of MapReduce for perfroming word count on the unstructured data collected, usually text corpuses to build a visualised data product showing most trending words in the searched topic from NYTimes, using D3.js.
 ## Documentation
 ***
 Report and documentation can be found on this [Report](https://github.com/jayantsolanki/NYTimes-Data-Aggregation-Big-Data-Analysis-and-Visualisation/tree/master/report) link